actfong/kenny/README.md

 # Kenny
 Inspired by [lograge](https://github.com/roidrage/lograge), but without the rage.
+And logs are optional.

 Lograge does a great job in suppressing Rails' log output, it does so by:
 - overriding Rails' default behaviour for instrumentations/subscriptions